Losses but no panic for euro zone shares after Greek "No"

 Southern European lenders have been in the markets' sights given their exposure to peripheral euro government debt, whose yields have risen on Greek fears.

 But the overall market fallout was relatively contained.
-The Eurostoxx 50 index closed down 2.2 percent, trading around mid-February levels, while the broader pan-European FTSEurofirst 300 was down 1.2 percent.
+The Eurostoxx 50 index was down 1.5 percent, trading around mid-June levels, while the broader pan-European FTSEurofirst 300 was down 0.8 percent.
 European stock-market volatility retreated.

 Although several big banks said the risks of a Greek exit from the euro zone had risen since Sunday's "No" vote, investors pointed to the European Central Bank's capacity to limit financial contagion and step in if market turmoil spread.